BananaChristian/Unnameable/README.md

 No matter what you’re building an OS, a game engine, or your first kernel you shouldn't need a PhD or wrestle with books just to understand memory management.

-Blank is here to bring the joy back to low-level programming.
+Unnameable is here to bring the joy back to low-level programming.

 This project contains the core implementation of the Unnameable compiler written in C++.
 It includes a custom lexer, parser, abstract syntax tree (AST) builder, and a simple REPL for testing.